fbpx

 TOTAL TIME: 1 hour

-Yield: 4 to 6 servings
+Yield: 6 servings

 Procedure

-• Dump the flour into a gallon-size freezer bag and add one thigh.
+• Dump the flour into a gallon-size ziptop freezer bag and add one thigh.
 Push out as much air as possible and seal the bag.
-Shake to coat then lay the bag (and the thigh) flat on a counter or cutting board and pound (as gently as you can) with a meat pounder.
+Shake to coat then lay the bag (and the thigh) flat on a countertop or cutting board and pound (as gently as you can) with a meat pounder.
 When the thigh is about 1/4-inch thick, remove to a plate and repeat with the remaining pieces.

 • Return the chicken to the pan, overlapping the pieces as needed, and pour in the remaining wine-broth mixture.
 Arrange the lemon slices atop the chicken, slap on the lid, reduce the heat to low and cook until the chicken is fork-tender — 5 minutes.